martinvicknair/martinvicknair/README.md

  I'm Martin Vicknair, a Senior Solutions Support Advisor at [PhoneBurner.com] 🔥.

-- 🚀 I’m often working on updating [Summer Food Rocks!], a sitefinder for the USDA Summer Food Service Program.
+- 🚀 I’m often working on updating [Summer Food Rocks!], a site finder for the USDA Summer Food Service Program.
 Also included is a meal counting application to replace the paper forms.

      -This mapping tool allows users to enter an address, city, or zip code to find nearby locations.
 Results include the address, days and hours of operation, contact information, and directions.
 [Coded] in Node.js.